sollynoay/ur3e-robotiq/README.md

 7 (Cartesian): forward_cartesian_traj_controller
 Please choose a controller by entering its number (Enter '0' if you are unsure / don't care): 0
 ```
+Note that in ur3e_bringup.launch, scaled_pos_joint_traj_controller is started by default.